 Frequently Asked Questions related to SSC CGL Syllabus

-Q. What is the exam date of the SSC CGL 2020 Tier II exam?
+Q1.
+What is the exam date of the SSC CGL 2020 exam?

 Ans.
 Questions will be asked in the SSC CGL tier exam from Quantitative Ability, English Language and Comprehension, Statistics and General Studies (Finance and Economics)

-Q. Will there be any negative marking in the SSC CGL tier 2 exam?
+Q3.
+Is there any negative marking in the SSC CGL tier 2 exam?

 Ans.
 Yes, there will be a negative marking of 0.25 for each wrong answer in Paper-II (English Language and Comprehension) and of 0.50 marks for each wrong answer in Paper-I, Paper-III and Paper-IV.

 Q4.
 When will the SSC CGL 2021 admit card be released?

 Ans.
 Admit Card released 15 days prior to the exam dates.